Up to 20% OFF - Limited Time Learn More

 While Havanese dogs are generally healthy and resilient, like all breeds, they can be predisposed to certain health conditions.
 It's important to be aware of these potential issues so you can seek early intervention if necessary.
 This is not a guarantee that every Havanese will experience these health problems, but it is a guide to what conditions might crop up during your pet's life.

-Havanese dogs also can suffer from allergies, ranging from food allergies to contact allergies.
+Havanese dogs can suffer from allergies, ranging from food allergies to contact allergies.
 Symptoms may include itching, redness, and digestive problems.
 A vet can help you identify what your Havanese is allergic to and suggest appropriate treatment or dietary changes.

-Lastly, Havanese can have a condition called cataracts, where the lens of the eye becomes progressively opaque, resulting in blurred vision.
+Havanese can have a condition called cataracts, where the lens of the eye becomes progressively opaque, resulting in blurred vision.
 While this condition is often associated with aging, it can also occur in younger dogs.
 Regular eye check-ups can help identify cataracts early and allow for treatment options.

 Remember, reputable breeders will screen for these health conditions, providing health clearances to prove that a puppy's parents are tested and cleared for these conditions.
 It's crucial for future Havanese owners to ask for these health clearances to ensure you're getting a healthy puppy.